ray-project/kuberay/ray-operator/README.md

     For production use-cases, make sure to allocate sufficient resources for your Ray pods; it usually makes sense to run one large Ray pod per Kubernetes node.
     See [ray-cluster.complete.large.yaml](config/samples/ray-cluster.complete.large.yaml) and
     [ray-cluster.autoscaler.large.yaml](config/samples/ray-cluster.autoscaler.yaml) for guidance.
 The rest of the sample configs above are geared towards experimentation in local kind or minikube environments.

+    For KubeRay operator, anecdotally, managing 500 Ray pods requires roughly 500MB memory.
+Monitor memory usage and adjust as needed.

 ```shell
 # Create a RayCluster and a ConfigMap with hello world Ray code.